hattipjs/hattip/readme.md

 **Why HatTip?**

-HatTip enables you to write server code that can be deployed anywhere: Cloudflare Workers, AWS, Vercel, VPS, ...
+With HatTip you write server code that can be deployed anywhere: Cloudflare Workers, AWS, Vercel, VPS, ...

 HatTip prevents vendor locking by abstracting away the underlying platforms.
-Not happy with Vercel anymore?
+Vercel is getting too expensive?
 Switch to Cloudflare Workers.
-Node is too slow for you?
+Node is becoming too slow?
 Migrate to Bun.
 Without changing a single line of application code.

-You still keep complete control: you can fully tap into the underlying platform.
-So that you get the best of both words: start fast by writing agnostic server code and, as the need arises at scale, focus on a deployment platform of your choosing and fully leverage its features that make it special.
+HatTip is designed so that you can still fully tap into the underlying platform.
+As the need arises at scale, you can focus on a deployment platform and fully leverage its features that make it special.

-In a nutshell: with HatTip, you get a quick agnostic start with the ability to seamlessly change deployment providers, while keeping full freedom down the line.
+With HatTip, you get a quick deployment-agnostic start with the ability to seamlessly change deployment providers, while keeping full control and freedom down the line.

 **What is HatTip?**